Grimanesa Amorós: Notable installations

-In 2021, she completed Golden Array, a large-scale installation commissioned by the Reliance Group for the Bandra Kurla Complex in Mumbai, India.
-Inspired by the telephone wires above the Mumbai skyline, the work explored the concept of human connectivity through expansive light structures.
+In 2021, she completed Golden Array, a large-scale installation commissioned by the Reliance Group and Maker Maxity for the Bandra Kurla Complex (Jio World Drive) in Mumbai, India.
+Measuring roughly 210 by 70 feet, the work was inspired by the tangle of cable lines Amorós observed across the Mumbai skyline and used gold- and white-lit cables in a cascading form.

+In 2022, Amorós created Scientia, a monumental site-specific light sculpture suspended in the atrium of the Azkuna Zentroa cultural center in Bilbao, Spain, on view from May to August 2022.
+The work was commissioned for the arts program of the inaugural Wellbeing Summit for Social Change, curated by Manuel Bagorro with Vicente Todolí as artistic advisor, which commissioned international artists including Mirosław Bałka, Janet Cardiff and Carlos Garaicoa.

 In 2022, Amorós presented Amplexus at Noor Riyadh, a citywide light and art festival in Riyadh, Saudi Arabia.
-The work’s title, derived from the Latin for “embrace,” reflected on themes of connection and urban identity using reflective materials and responsive lighting patterns.
+The work's title, derived from the Latin for "embrace," incorporated reflective materials and responsive lighting patterns inspired by themes of connection and urban identity.

 Passage on display at the Peninsula Istanbul clocktower.

 In September 2025, Amorós created two light installations for The Peninsula Istanbul.
-Maritime, located in the lobby of the hotel, takes inspiration from the Bosphorus and the city's maritime history.
-The second light installation, Passage, is located on the hotel's clock tower and is inspired by the Çinili Han, a passenger hall where travelers awaited transit.
-Both installations were commissioned as part of The Peninsula’s “Art in Resonance” program and were presented in conjunction with the Contemporary Istanbul art fair.
+Maritime, located in the hotel lobby, is inspired by the Bosphorus and the city's maritime history.
+The second, Passage, is located on the hotel's clock tower and is inspired by the Çinili Han, a passenger hall where travelers awaited transit.
+Writing in Galerie, Jill Sieracki described the clock tower as glowing from within "a tight tangle of cherry-red light".
+Both installations were commissioned as part of The Peninsula's "Art in Resonance" program and presented in conjunction with the Contemporary Istanbul art fair.

+Light installation RADIANCE in the Walt Disney Concert Hall, by Grimanesa Amoros.

+In January 2026, Amorós created a site-specific light installation, Radiance, for the Los Angeles Philharmonic at Walt Disney Concert Hall, presented in conjunction with performances of Alexander Scriabin's Prometheus: Poem of Fire, conducted by Esa-Pekka Salonen and featuring pianist Jean-Yves Thibaudet.
+Reviewing the premiere in The New York Times, Joshua Barone described the installation as hanging in front of the hall's organ, with tendrils around the console's opening that "draped and curled like plants at the mouth of a cave."
+Later that month, Amorós partnered with the French department store Printemps to produce Perfect Timing, a large-scale installation for the storefront and interior spaces of its New York City flagship at One Wall Street.